South Park: Ratings

 By the third season (1999), the series' ratings began to decrease.
 The third-season premiere episode drew 3.4 million viewers, a dramatic drop from the 5.5 million of the previous season's premiere.
 Stone and Parker attributed this drop in the show's ratings to the media hype that surrounded the show in the previous year, adding that the third season ratings reflected the show's "true" fan base.
 Regardless the viewership stayed consistent with an average rating being between 3.0 (8 million viewers) to a 5.5 (17.5 million viewers).
 The show's ratings dropped further in its fourth season (2000), with episodes averaging just above 1.5 million viewers (though the season premiere would get 22.1 million viewers due to the hype caused by the movie).
 The ratings eventually increased, and seasons five through nine consistently averaged about 3 million viewers per episode.
 Season 8's episode "Goobacks" would have South Parks viewership peak at 30 million viewers.
 Seasons 10 to 12 would average 5 million viewers.
 Though its viewership is lower than it was at the height of its popularity in its earliest seasons, South Park remains one of the highest-rated series on Comedy Central.
 The season 14 (2010) premiere gained 3.7 million viewers, the show's highest-rated season premiere since 1998.
 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that "perhaps unsurprisingly, South Park ... is most popular in Colorado".
-Subsequent seasons saw substantially lower ratings, with season 25 averaging 0.65 million viewers an episode.
+Subsequent seasons saw substantially lower ratings, though after taking on Donald Trump directly in season 27, ratings jumped to over 6.2 million viewers cross-platform, the show's highest since 2018.